khenidak/dysk/docs/build-install.md

 #### Using Docker ####

-This docker image, downloads and build dysk kernel module based on your kernel versions
+This docker image, downloads and build dysk kernel module based on your kernel version

 1. It has to run using ```--privileged``` because it installs a kernel module
 2. directories ```/usr/src``` and ```/lib/modules``` are needed for module install (and header downloads)